 Are you offering the right products?

-Success in business is about constantly evolving your product or service.
-Does it still serve your customer’s needs and is there a faster, better way to serve?
+Business success is about constantly evolving your product or service.
+But does it still serve your customer's needs, or is there a faster, better solution?

 Are you marketing your products in the best possible way?

 The answer to this Shark Tank question has to come from testing.
-Try out different marketing channels and keep a close eye on costs, sales and the types of customers you’re attracting.
+Try out different marketing channels and keep an eye on costs, sales, and the types of customers you attract.

 What makes you think consumers want your product?

-This is an interesting question.
-Just because people buy your product, doesn’t mean they ‘want’ it.
-They may be buying it out of novelty, curiosity or grudgingly think they ‘need’ it.
-Work on building your brand so people ‘want’ to buy your product.
+Determining your customer's motivation is an interesting question.
+Just because people buy your product doesn't mean they ‘want' it.
+They may buy it out of novelty, curiosity, or grudgingly think they ‘need' it.
+Work on building your brand so people' want' to buy your product.

 How much does your product cost compared to your competitor?

-Don’t be afraid to charge a premium price for a premium product.
-I would rather spend a little more marketing to develop my brand and be able to get more for each sale than compete on price.
+Don't be afraid to charge a premium price for a premium product.
+I would rather spend more marketing on developing my brand and being able to get more for each sale than compete on price.

-Can you scale your product without an investment by making a few changes?
+Can you scale your product without investment by making a few changes?

-Regularly review the entire process behind your product to see where improvements can be made.
+Regularly review the entire process behind your product to see where you can improve.

-What is the main reasons customers don’t make an initial purchase?
+What are the main reasons customers don't make an initial purchase?

-Feedback from non-customers can be hard to come by but it’s a goldmine of information.
-Put together a group of people to offer feedback on your product and why they wouldn’t buy.
+Feedback from non-customers can be hard to come by, but it's a goldmine of information.
+So put together a group of people to offer feedback on your product and why they wouldn't buy.

 Is there a learning curve for your product?

 Do your customers need to learn how to use the product?
-This can be a hurdle to get that first sale but you’ve got a greater commitment from buyers.
+This learning curve can be a hurdle to getting that first sale, but you've got a more significant commitment from buyers.
 Spend some time and money to help teach people how to use it.
-Then they’ll be ‘locked’ into it for the time they spent.
+Then they'll be ‘locked' into it for the time they spend.

 Is it easy for customers to understand your product?

-Technical or perceived technical issued can be difficult to overcome.
-Product demonstrations and testimonials can be a great tool here.
+Technical or perceived technical issues can be challenging to overcome.
+Again, product demonstrations and testimonials can be great tools here.

 How will you update this product?

-You need to have product improvements on your calendar but also need to be watching competitors for their updates to make sure they don’t jump ahead.
+It would be best if you had product improvements on your calendar.
+Still, it would be best to watch competitors for their updates to ensure they don't jump ahead.